Multifaceted Supercooling: From PTA to LIGO: More on the multifaceted nature of supercooling

-\section{SIGWs and PBH DM in supercooling scenarios}
+\subsection{SIGWs and PBH DM in supercooling scenarios}

-During a first-order phase transition, the universe can give rise to black holes through a variety of mechanisms \cite{Liu:2021svg,Kawana:2022olo,Lewicki:2023ioy}.
+During a first-order phase transition, the universe can give rise to black holes through a variety of mechanisms \cite{Liu:2021svg,Kawana:2022olo,Lewicki:2023ioy,Kierkla:2025vwp}.
 One particularly intriguing pathway involves the statistical variations in bubble nucleation histories across different regions of space.
 Because these bubbles don't all form and merge simultaneously, some regions—known as causal patches —complete their transitions later than others.
-These late-blooming patches experience extended periods dominated by vacuum energy, allowing matter to accumulate to such an extent that the resulting overdensities can collapse into PBHs \cite{Gouttenoire:2023naa}.
+These late-blooming patches experience extended periods dominated by vacuum energy, allowing matter to accumulate to such an extent that the resulting overdensities can collapse into PBHs \cite{Gouttenoire:2023naa}\footnote{However, a recent study \cite{Franciolini:2025ztf} highlights the importance of gauge fixing and points out that the final production of PBHs and SIGWs can be significantly impacted due to a mismatch between the gauge choices used in the computation.}.
 The likelihood of this occurring within a given Hubble-sized patch, depending on the underlying nucleation dynamics, can be characterized by the probability

 where $a=0.5646$, $b=1.266$, $c=0.6639$, and $\delta_c\sim 0.45$.
 The present-day fraction $f_{\rm PBH}$ of DM in the form of PBHs is given by

 Meanwhile, the mass of these PBHs is given by the energy content within the sound horizon at the time of their gravitational collapse \cite{Escriva:2021pmf}